sonatype/operator-iq/README.md

 ## Building for Production

+1. Rebuild the image:
+   `operator-sdk build registry.connect.redhat.com/sonatype/nxiq-operator-certified`
-1. Follow the "Upload Your Image" instructions with IDs provided at https://connect.redhat.com/project/4049231/view to login and push your docker image.
+2. Follow the "Upload Your Image" instructions with IDs provided at https://connect.redhat.com/project/4049231/view to login and push your docker image.
+   1. `[image-id]` can be collected from `docker images`
+   2. `[image-name]` is `nxiq-operator-certified`
+   3. `[tag]` is the next version that's not already there, such as: `1.90.0-1`
-2. Package and upload metadata to Operator Config
+3. Package and upload metadata to Operator Config
    1. `cd bundle; zip -rv ../nxiq-operator-certified-metadata.zip .`
    2. Upload the zip to "Operator Config" of https://connect.redhat.com/project/4049231/view